 Schlumberger’s dividend and dividend yield

-In April 2016, NOV reduced its quarterly dividend 89% to $0.05 per share to preserve its capital following a sustained decline in energy prices.
-This resulted in a fall in its dividend yield compared to the previous year.
+In April 2016, NOV reduced its quarterly dividend by 89% to $0.05 per share to preserve capital following a sustained fall in energy prices.
+This resulted in its dividend yield plummeting over the past year.

 In the next article, we’ll compare the relative valuation multiples of these OFS energy stocks.